tejavarma-aln/Qrcodegenerator/README.md

 Steps to Register DLL:
-Copy file (Qrcodegenerator.dll) to C:\Windows\System32
+1)Copy file (Qrcodegenerator.dll) to C:\Windows\System32

-Open Cmd in administrator Mode (Elavated mode)
+2)Open Cmd in administrator Mode (Elavated mode)

-CD C:\Windows\Microsoft.NET\Framework64\v4.0.30319 ;; change directory
+3)CD C:\Windows\Microsoft.NET\Framework64\v4.0.30319 ;; change directory

+4)Type without quote "regasm Qrcodegenerator.dll /codebase"

+5)you will get success message after it registered

-Type without quote "regasm Qrcodegenerator.dll /codebase" you can customise the tdl as per your needs
+you can customise the tdl as per your needs

 it requires .Net framework version 4 in order to install this dll